pockettheories/flatcms/CONTRIBUTING.md

 ## Contributing

-Please note that this project is released with a Contributor [Contributor Code of Conduct][code-of-conduct].
+Please note that this project is released with a Contributor Code of Conduct (See: CODE-OF-CONDUCT.md).
 By participating in this project you agree to abide by its terms.